 Steak au Poivre(Grilled 8oz. sirloin served with choice of black (spicy) or green (mild) peppercorn sauce & frites.) $40.00

-Carré D'Agneau (Rack of lamb served with green beans and au juson the side.) $42.00
+Carré D'Agneau (A very hearty rack of lamb served with green beans, frites, and "au jus" on the side.) $42.00

 Coq au Vin(Half chicken on the bone, prepared in a dark red wine sauce.
 Served with boiled potatoes.) $30.00